js-emacs/js2-refactor.el/README.md

 yet.
 If you're eager to contribute, please add an issue here on github and we can discuss your changes a little before diving into the elisp. :-)

+To fetch the test dependencies:

+    $ cd /path/to/multiple-cursors
+    $ git submodule init
+    $ git submodule update

+Run the tests with:

+    $ ./util/ecukes/ecukes features

 ## License

 Copyright (C) 2012 Magnar Sveen